 Corporate travel insurance is beneficial for any businesses with employees who travel overseas or throughout Australia where the travel involves planes, hotel stays or tours.

-As Corporate Travel Insurance can be extended to include employees and thier families for leisure travel it makes an excellent low cost employee benefit.
+As Corporate Travel Insurance can be extended to include employees and their families for leisure travel it makes an excellent low cost employee benefit.

-Most Corporate Travel Insurance policies will cover you to some degree for:
+Most Corporate Travel Insurance policies will cover for:

-- Cancellation expenses due to delayed flights or illness, Kidnap and ransom,
+- Cancellation expenses due to delayed flights or illness

 - Having a current health insurance policy does not always mean your overseas medical expenses will be covered.
-Check before departing to ensure you’re safe.
+Check before departing to ensure you are adequately covered.
 In the event that you are covered, you may be able to reduce your travel insurance premium, so let your broker know before incepting a policy.

 - Many tour operators will not allow travellers to depart or to participate in particular activities without travel insurance.
-If you’re considering foregoing travel insurance it’s a good idea to contact them and confirm that you won’t be affected.
+If you are considering foregoing travel insurance it’s a good idea to contact them and confirm that you won’t be affected.

 - Please note not all locations are covered.
-Always check with your policy that exclusion(s) are not in place.
+Always check with your policy that no exclusion(s) are in place.